 Google analytics makes it easy to visualize this flow for different segments of your market - great for precision SEO intelligence gathering.
 It's hugely valuable, for example, if you want to understand what new visitors are doing, as opposed to regular visitors who might already understand what you do and what you offer.

 To access the visitor flow visualization, select "Audience >> Visitor Flow" from the left sidebar.
 You can then segment the data according to visitor type - new, returning, paid, non-paid, etc.

 In addition, it is also possible to filter the results by one of the default dimensions, so you can limit the traffic you are looking at by location, source, content and system.

 "Best selling author of books about the Web, eCommerce and marketing" - Wikipedia

-David provides innovative technical and strategic advice and services for online business - via his business website, SEO Entrepreneur.
+David provides innovative technical and strategic advice and services for online business - via his business website, WSM4B.
 Clients include large and small companies from diverse industries such as online games, digital signage, real-time location tracking, sports management, and more.

 Other Posts by David Mercer